Spinmob/mcphysics/README.md

    import mcphysics
    mcphysics.playground.fitting_statistics_demo()
    ```

-Note if you get a warning about `rtree` missing when launching spyder, you can just close spyder and then run `pip install rtree`.
-This will probably be fixed soon.

 ## OSX Notes
 You may need to tell your system where the `Anaconda3/bin` folder is located manually.
 A method that worked is to create a text file named `.bash_profile` in your home directory, and add the line `export PATH="/path/to/Anaconda3/bin:$PATH"`, replacing `/path/to` with the appropriate path.
 Log out and back in, and the terminal should now "know about" `conda` and `pip`.